 4. You’re analytical

-In their words: “Being strong at analytics and reporting helps make sure you know what is working and what is not,” says Michael Shearer, Director of Marketing Operations at SelectHub.
+“Being strong at analytics and reporting helps make sure you know what is working and what is not,” says Michael Shearer, director of marketing operations at SelectHub.
 Knowing this information means you can identify what to continue doing and what to stop.
-With so many digital marketing channels and tactics now, these type of analytical skills are necessary for success, according to Shearer.
+With so many digital marketing channels and tactics now, these types of analytical skills are necessary for success, according to Shearer.

 5. You’re creative

 There’s a ton of competition for people’s attention out there.
 One of the best ways for marketers to catch the eye of their audience is to provide them with something they’ve never seen before.
-That’s where creativity kicks in.
-While not every innovative idea you’ll come up with will be put to use, the ability to conjure up innovative or unexpected ideas or approaches is incredibly valuable.
+That’s one of the ways creativity becomes a big help in marketing.
+If you’re always up for a brainstorm or like talking through big, sometimes wild, ideas, you might be a natural fit.

 6. You’re empathetic

 Do you have an innate ability to feel what others are feeling?
 That’s a good sign if you intend to work in marketing.
-You’re not going to sell much of anything if you make your personal needs the focus of a marketing campaign.
 Marketers spend a lot of time and energy trying to get into the minds of their potential customers.
 A strong sense of empathy is a valuable asset for anyone looking to work in this field.